jmsweng/3D-PDF/README.md

 ## Punch and fill:
     -Quick (and probably incorrect) implementation of a punch and fill algorithm where bragg peaks are punched out and the volume is convolved with a gaussian

+# Everything below this is disorganized garbage and can probably be mostly ignored

 ## Edge effect test:
     -Shows the FT of whatever 3D shape is created by the detector coverage to see edge effects created in the center of the FT volume